godatadriven/python-devcontainer-template/blogpost.md

     apt install -y sudo && \
     sudo apt install default-jdk -y

+## Pip dependencies
 # Upgrade pip
 RUN pip install --upgrade pip

-# Install pip dependencies
+# Install production dependencies
 COPY requirements.txt /tmp/requirements.txt
 RUN pip install -r /tmp/requirements.txt && \
     rm /tmp/requirements.txt

-# Install Devcontainer dependencies
+# Install development dependencies
 COPY requirements-dev.txt /tmp/requirements-dev.txt
 RUN pip install -r /tmp/requirements-dev.txt && \
     rm /tmp/requirements-dev.txt
 ```

 We are building our image on top of `python:3.10`, which is a Debian-based image.
 This is one of the Linux distributions that a Devcontainer can be built on.
-The main requirement is that Node.js should be able to run: VSCode automatically installs VSCode Server on the machine.
+The main requirement is that **Node.js** should be able to run: VSCode automatically installs VSCode Server on the machine.
 For an extensive list of supported distributions, see [“Remote Development with Linux”](https://code.visualstudio.com/docs/remote/linux).

 On top of `python:3.10`, we install Java and the required pip packages.